DavidMorano/rightcore/littlebox/README.txt

 LITTLEBOX

-This it he little box that can be rotated in 3-space by clicking and holding with the mouse.
+This is the little box that can be rotated in 3-space by clicking and holding with the mouse.